Edward III of England: Cost of war

 Meanwhile, the fiscal pressure on the kingdom caused by Edward's expensive alliances led to discontent at home.
-The regency council at home was frustrated by the mounting national debt, while the king and his commanders on the Continent were angered by the failure of the government in England to provide sufficient funds.
+The regency council at home was frustrated by the mounting national debt, while the King and his commanders on the Continent were angered by the failure of the government in England to provide sufficient funds.
 To deal with the situation, Edward himself returned to England, arriving in London unannounced on 30 November 1340.
 Finding the affairs of the realm in disorder, he purged the royal administration of a great number of ministers and judges.
-These measures did not bring domestic stability, and a stand-off ensued between the king and John de Stratford, Archbishop of Canterbury, during which Stratford's relatives Robert Stratford, Bishop of Chichester, and Henry de Stratford were temporarily stripped of title and imprisoned respectively.
+These measures did not bring domestic stability, and a stand-off ensued between the King and John de Stratford, Archbishop of Canterbury, during which Stratford's relatives Robert Stratford, Bishop of Chichester, and Henry de Stratford were temporarily stripped of title and imprisoned respectively.
 Stratford claimed that Edward had violated the laws of the land by arresting royal officers.
-A certain level of conciliation was reached at the parliament of April 1341.
+A certain level of conciliation was reached at the Parliament of April 1341.
 Here Edward was forced to accept severe limitations to his financial and administrative freedom, in return for a grant of taxation.
-Yet in October the same year, the king repudiated this statute and Archbishop Stratford was politically ostracised.
-The extraordinary circumstances of the April parliament had forced the king into submission, but under normal circumstances the powers of the king in medieval England were virtually unlimited, a fact that Edward was able to exploit.
+Yet in October the same year, Edward repudiated this statute and Archbishop Stratford was politically ostracised.
+The extraordinary circumstances of the April Parliament had forced the King into submission, but under normal circumstances, the powers of the king in medieval England were virtually unlimited, a fact that Edward was able to exploit.